AtomMaterialUI/material-theme-docs/docs/configuration/features-settings.md

 ### Material Design Components

-**Note**: This feature have been removed since 5.0.
+**Note**: This feature has been removed since 5.0.
 If you desire to keep using the native look and feel, please disable this plugin or use the [Material Theme Lite](https://plugins.jetbrains.com/plugin/12124-material-theme-ui-lite)
 {:class='card-panel warn'}

 This toggles the theming of components inside the IDE such as *buttons*, *text fields* and *checkboxes*.
 This is nice if